-Claim Form: The default claim form (Printed Claim Form Setup).
+Claim Form: The default claim form (Claim Forms).
 To change, click the dropdown.
 For information on how a printed 1500 claim form is populated, see HCFA 1500 Claim Form.
 For information on how a printed ADA 2012 claim form is populated, see ADA 2012 Claim Form.

 Billing Provider: The default billing provider follows the logic below.

 You can also assign a different provider for each procedure.
-When providers are restricted to specific clinics (User Security Profiles), only providers available for the claim's clinic are options.
+When providers are restricted to specific clinics (User Security), only providers available for the claim's clinic are options.

 Treating Provider: By default is the last provider in the list of selected procedures who is not flagged as a secondary provider.
 If there are only providers flagged as a secondary providers, then it will be the patient's primary provider.
 Some claim formats require a treating provider.
 You can still assign a different provider for each procedure.
 When providers are restricted to specific clinics, only providers available for the claim's clinic are options.

 Predeterm Benefits/Preauthorizations: If you have previously sent in a Preauthorization, enter the number received from insurance.
 In older versions there was a single PreAuth Number field.
 In newer versions, this is renamed Predeterm Benefits.
 This number shows on e-claims and printed claims (PreAuthString).
 On the Misc tab there is also a Prior Authorization (rare) field (see below).

 Insurance Plan: Set when you create the claim and cannot be changed.
 If you attach the claim to the wrong insurance plan, delete the claim, then recreate it.